Accessing Capillary

 Use Data Import to add Org users to the Capillary application with the appropriate access level.

-Once setup is completed, the org users can authenticate using SSO as explained in the following steps.
+Once setup is completed, the org users can authenticate using SSO( Single sign-on) as explained in the following steps.

-- On the new sign-in page, click Sign in with SSO.
+- On the new sign-in page, select Sign in with SSO.

-- On the Identity Provider’s page, enter your registered email address, password, and click Sign in.
+- On the Identity Provider page, enter your credentials (email address and password) and select Sign in.

 Configuring two-factor authentication (MFA)

-To enable two-factor authentication, raise a JIRA ticket with the Capillary Product Support team.
+To enable two-factor authentication for your org, raise a JIRA ticket with the Capillary Product Support team.
 If SSO is enabled, two-factor authentication will not be required.

 To configure the two-factor authentication settings, follow these steps:

-Navigate to Intouch > Organization Setup > Authentication Configurations.
+- Configure MFA settings by navigating to InTouch > Organization Setup > Authentication Configurations.